-As a parent who desires to have healthy relationships with my family, I believe one of the most important responsibilities I have is to self reflect on my actions, sometimes daily.
+As a parent who desires to have healthy relationships with my family, I believe one of the most important responsibilities I have is to self-reflect on my actions, sometimes daily.

 That means I am continuously asking myself if I am projecting my struggles on my kids or if my anger is seeping through as I discipline them.

-One important thing I’ve learned in parenting is not to expect immediate results from my kids, and not find my identity in them either.
+One important thing I’ve learned over the years is not to expect immediate results from my kids, and not find my identity in them either.

-Let’s go deeper into what that means, and how you might be unintentionally, and unwittingly doing this as a parent.
+Let’s go deeper into what that means, and what you might be unintentionally, and unwittingly doing this as a parent.

 If you’re looking for a way to connect with your kids on a deeper level, check out this incredible dinner talk card game – OUR MOMENTS.
 Conversation starters that will resonate with your kids for emotional bonding and a great neutral way for them to open up to you.
 With questions like “If you were a superhero, who would you be?” you will find yourself laughing and connecting as a family in a unique way.
 Every time my son and I play this together, we talk for hours about deep and meaningful things.
 It’s absolutely incredible!